Design of Environmental Clubs: Moving from theories to policy proposals

 We aim to produce a collective publication based on the themes discussed at the workshop, outlining common issues, lessons from existing clubs, and general recommendations on environmental club design.

-As with previous WIRE editions (www.wire-series.com), the number of participants will be limited to twenty, research notes will be distributed three weeks before the event, and participants will be expected to read all research notes, as no presentations will be given.
+As with previous WIRE editions (www.wire-series.com), the number of participants will be limited to twenty, research notes will be distributed three weeks before the event, and participants will be expected to read all research notes (3000 words each), as no presentations will be given.
 This format offers an opportunity for in-depth discussions, provides authors with detailed feedback, and allows participants to get acquainted in an informal setting.

 Submission of proposals

-To submit a proposal, send a short summary (max 300 words) and full-contact information by email to email@example.com by January 31st, 2020.
-Authors will be informed by the selection committee of its decision by February 14th, 2020.
-Selected candidates are expected to send a complete version of their research notes by May 13th, 2020.
-Due to the format of the workshop, authors who fail to send their paper on time will have to be removed from the program.
+To submit a proposal, send a short summary (max 300 words) and full-contact information by email to firstname.lastname@example.org.
+Selected candidates are expected to send a complete version of their research notes 3 weeks prior to the event.
+Due to the format of the workshop, authors who fail to send their short research note on time will have to be removed from the program.

 There is no workshop registration fee.
-The workshop will take place at the SFU Campus in downtown Vancouver, and the conference hotel will be nearby.
 Limited funding will be available.
 Please let us know if you require funding to attend the workshop and we will do our best to accommodate your request.